BitCurator/bitcurator-nlp-entspan/README.md

 It will create a file <file>.span for each file in indir.
     If --bg flag is specified, it will generate a set of bar graphs in the directory bgdir.

+## License(s)

+The BitCurator logo, BitCurator project documentation, and other non-software products of the BitCurator team are subject to the the Creative Commons Attribution 4.0 Generic license (CC By 4.0).

+Unless otherwise indicated, software items in this repository are distributed under the terms of the GNU General Public License, Version 3.
+See the text file "COPYING" for further details about the terms of this license.

+In addition to software produced by the BitCurator team, BitCurator packages and modifies open source software produced by other developers.
+Licenses and attributions are retained here where applicable.